m0nkeyc0de/ansible-linux-mint/README.md

-# Ansible workstation
+# Ansible Linux Mint
-Playbooks for a predictable hassle-free workstation setup.
+Playbooks for a predictable hassle-free Linux Mint workstation setup.

 ## Boostrap
 Quick and easy on Linux Mint